UVA-MLSys/Big-Data-Systems/Team 4/Readme.md

 #### Trends in Airline Service Quality Over Time

-There is significant volatility in the ratings across all categories - perhaps suggesting the impact of seasonality and that custmer experiences may vary from month to month.
+There is significant volatility in the ratings across all categories - perhaps suggesting the impact of seasonality and that customer experiences may vary from month to month.
 The line graph of Overall Rating showed a notable improvement in ratings around mid-2023, possibly linked to service enhancements made by the company.

 ![screenshot](img/EDA_4.png)